1 in 10 of your team members thought about quitting today, due to burnout.

 She felt terrified of being visible, of speaking up with her opinions, of pointing out when mistakes were being made, in case 'they' found out she wasn't good enough.
 So she kept her expertise locked in her head and did her best to ignore how miserable she was.

-When she started working through the Imposter Syndrome Bootcamp™, supported by an in-house Natural Resilience Method® Facilitator, her scorecard score was a scary 80% - severe.
+When she started working through the Imposter Syndrome Bootcamp™, supported by an in-house Natural Resilience Method® Practitioner, her scorecard score was a scary 80% - severe.
 By the end of the first eight weeks, it was down to 50%, which is an incredible achievement.

 She felt so inspired by this work that she went on to study to become a Natural Resilience Method® Facilitator herself, and by the end of that 3-month programme her Imposter Syndrome score was just 20% - pretty much gone.